 The novel’s other point of view deals with grief, and I think there’s a part of all of us who harm fictitious children who want to exorcise the spectre of those things happening to our own children in real life.
 Certainly, there was also that part of my psyche.
 But also, in the real world, I had met a family of escaped slaves when I was in Mauritania, writing a piece for Al Jazeera on women in development.
 The mother had eight children, all of whom had different fathers because her father had leased her out as a prostitute, and she had escaped slavery while giving birth to the eighth child.
 I held that infant as she was sleeping, and it was one of the most powerful moments of my life, to feel a small part of what parents have felt all throughout history when they shepherd their children to freedom.
 I wanted to bring awareness to all of this, to the fact that in Mauritania, around 20% of the population is brutally enslaved.
 Also, I wanted to bring awareness to how hard it is to be an immigrant in a place like Morocco, that is so xenophobic, and that puts up barriers to immigrants remaining in its country.
 The woman who escapes slavery then has to go into the sex trade because Morocco does not give immigrants work visas.
 This is, alas, a common story.

-AF: You have taught creative writing in many capacities, which we would love to hear more about.
-How do you think teaching creative writing has influenced your work as a writer?
+AF: How do you think teaching creative writing has influenced your work as a writer?

 JT: It’s made me a better writer on a couple of different levels.
 First off, I am able to toss around the new ideas I have about writing.
 For example, in 2011, I began teaching about what I then called “negative space,” which is a visual arts term I adapted to fit an idea I had about structuring stories and novels.
 Over the years I’ve watched students use negative space and elaborate on and refine my ideas about it, which has impacted my own work.
 Secondly, I get so jealous when I give students an assignment and then watch them have the in-class “light bulb” moments, when they’re writing so happily and furiously that they’re kind of disappointed when I call time.
 That keeps me inspired.
 This writing life never gets old to me, because I get to see so much of its new joy.